PAX NAVIS promotes protection of the Baltic Sea and Seafaring Peace

 “We take care of the safety of the port area on a daily basis anyway, to keep it clear from waste that might obstruct the operations, but there is small litter on the sides of the fenced area, and we are setting out to clean up those”, says Security manager Pauliina Roti.

 HR Manager Marjut Haltsonen also considers the clean-up project meaningful.
 “We can go out together to get some useful exercise.
-And the project leaves you in a good mood as you can make an effort for the cleanliness of the Baltic Sea”, she says.
+And the project leaves you in a good mood as you can make an effort for the cleanliness of the Baltic Sea”.

 The beach clean-up projects will be registered on the map using the Keep the Archipelago Tidy Association’s Clean Beach app.
 At the same time, the litter collected is reported, which will help to prevent the litter problem in the waterways in its early stages.